stephen-fox/go-rop-interpreter/README.md

 - Defense against detection by antivirus / EDR (since we are reusing CPU instructions that already exist in the executable's code segment)

+## Tooling

+- [`compiler`](compiler/main.go) - Translates a human-readable ROP chain
+  source file into a binary "unresolved ROP chain".
+The file format is defined in the compiler source file
+- [`injector`](injector/main.go) - Injects binary ROP gadgets into `runner`
+  (i.e., takes the binary output of `nasm` and overwrites a dummy function in runner)
+- [`runner`](runner/main.go) - Executes an unresolved ROP chain produced
+  by `compiler`

+## How it works (tl;dr summary)

+1. Generic ROP gadgets are generated using nasm ([an example][example-gadgets])
+2. ROP gadgets are injected into the runner exectuable using `injector`
+3. An "unresolved ROP chain" is defined according to the syntax documented by the `compiler` program ([an example][example-urc])
+4. The unresolved ROP chain is compiled to binary using `compiler`
+5. The `runner` program parses the unresolved ROP chain, looks up the gadgets from the unresolved ROP chain and executes them

+[example-gadgets]: examples/rop-gadgets.asm
+[example-urc]: examples/reverse-shell-chain.txt

-## How it works
+## How it works (in detail)

-Users first must define a list of ROP gadgets using a tool like `nasm` and compile the assembly to binary.
-The ROP gadgets are then injected into the `runner` program using the `injector` program.
-The `runner` will act as an interpreter, reading a user-defined "unresolved ROP chain" at runtime.
+Users must first define a list of ROP gadgets using a tool like `nasm` and compile the assembly into binary.
+Each gadget acts as a reusable building block for one or more programs.
+Since ROP gadgets are so generic, they can be shared amongst multiple programs.

+The ROP gadgets are then injected into the [`runner`](runner/main.go) program using the [`injector`](injector/main.go) program.
+The `runner` acts as an interpreter; it parses a user-defined "unresolved ROP chain" at runtime.
+The unresolved ROP chain is generated using a custom file syntax fed into the [`compiler`](compiler/main.go).

 In the real world, the `runner` would be executed on the target computer.
 A hacker would pass various unresolved ROP chain payloads through an